mktgurl/integrations/notmarketo.md

 If, on the other hand, we had our own instance of Marketo, we would be able to set this up with minimal interference from both the marketing agency and IT.
 I mean heck, Pardot has this feature.
-I would imagine Marketo does as well, being that it is the more pricey version of marketing automation.
+I would imagine Marketo does as well, being that it is the pricier version of enterprise marketing automation.

 I had originally envisioned this campaign as follows: